-There are currently four Big Red Logic Books.
-The first two were previously published by CUP.
-But I recovered the copyright early in the pandemic, and as a small gesture to students in these very hard times they are now published as open-access PDFs, entirely free to download.
-They are also available as minimum cost paperbacks using the Amazon print-on-demand system (because this produces acceptable-quality books very inexpensively).
+I previously published two logic books with CUP.
+But I recovered the copyright early in the pandemic, and as a small gesture to students in these very hard times they are now re-published as open-access PDFs, entirely free to download.
+They are also now available as minimum cost paperbacks using the Amazon print-on-demand system (because this produces acceptable-quality books very inexpensively).

-So, in a bit more detail, here they are!
+So, in a bit more detail, here they all are!

 An Introduction to Formal Logic was originally published by Cambridge University Press (2003, 2020).
 It began life as lecture notes for a course for first-year philosophers which I taught for many years.